Melinnnnnnnda/MapSegmentation/README.md

 Testing: folder *1222*

-<span style="color:red">Note: The images couldn't be uploaded due to space limits of github, so please download the images from Google Drive: </span>
+⚠️ **Note: The images couldn't be uploaded due to space limits of GitHub, so please download the images from Google Drive:**

 https://drive.google.com/drive/folders/1qXMpPyXZK_t8Nc3d4_9DuFEqsrywhR-p?usp=sharing